Aize-Public/forego/http/README.md

 * otherwise set the response to `application/json` and send the data
 * optionally gzip if more than 16KB and request accepts gzip

+An entry is created in `s.OpenAPI` for the given path, and the `*openapi.PathInfo` is returned for further tweaking

 ### `Register(c, obj)` and `MustRegister(c, obj)`

 ```go
   err = s.Register(c, &MyApi)
 ```

-use the [api](../api/) library to parse the given object, and expose the API
+Uses the [api](../api/) library to parse the given object, and expose the API.

-## TODO

-### OpenAPI

-the `api` library not only parse the object into an API definition, but can also produce `OpenAPI` specifications.
-Server should expose them.
+It also update `s.OpenAPI` accordingly.